Leobrtl/thebus-rpc/README.md

 - Open the config.json file and change the values to your liking

 # Discord Application Setup

+- By default, i've created a "The Bus RPC" app, default configuration of config.json file (appid: 1052523461140021278)

 - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application
 - Go to the Rich Presence tab and upload your images
 - Go to the OAuth2 tab and enable the "rpc" scope